kandolfp/ws23_ulg_vu_ama_performance/pages/remote-computing/cloud/setup_vhpc.md

 - one Slurm management node
 - three Slurm worker nodes
 - storage for each virtual machine
-- a operating system on each machine - we use Rocky Linux 8
+- an operating system on each machine - we use Rocky Linux 8
 - initial setup of the nodes to allow further configuration (service account)
-- a network for all of the machines
+- a network for all the machines

-We describe all of this in [Terraform](https://www.terraform.io/) a descriptive language that is often used to define infrastructure.
+We describe all of this using the descriptive language [Terraform](https://www.terraform.io/) that is often used to define infrastructure.
-Luckily for us, there is a Terraform provider for libvirt.
+Luckily for us, there is a Terraform provider for `libvirt`.

 The actual code is `yml`, e.g. below you see the final part of defining the worker nodes.
 ```yml